 The Statement of Accounts contains estimated figures that are based on assumptions made by the Joint Committee about the future or that are otherwise uncertain.
-Estimates are made taking into i) Pensions Liability
+Estimates are made taking into account historical experience, current trends and other relevant factors.
+However, because balances cannot be determined with certainty, actual results could be materially different from the assumptions and estimates.

-There are no items in the Joint Committee's Balance Sheet at 31 March 2011 for which there is a significant risk of material adjustment in the forthcoming financial year, but the following notes regarding pensions liabilities and arrears are presented for the readers information:
+There are no items in the Joint Committee's Balance Sheet at 31 March 2012 for which there is a significant risk of material adjustment in the forthcoming financial year, but the following notes regarding pensions liabilities and arrears are presented for the readers information: